fco3lho/fco3lho/README.md

 ## Hello, how are you?

 My name is Felipe Campos.
-I am a student of Computer Engineering at CEFET Campus V.
+I have 19 years old and I am a student of Computer Engineering at CEFET Campus V.

 📍 From Curvelo-MG and living in Divinópolis-MG.